antononcube/Raku-WWW-OpenAI/README.md

 ```
 # [{finish_reason => stop, index => 0, logprobs => (Any), text =>
 #
-# Roger Rabbit is a fictional character created by author Gary K. Wolf and featured in the 1988 live-action/animated film Who Framed Roger Rabbit.
-He is currently not located anywhere in particular since he is a fictional character.}]
+# Roger Rabbit is a fictional character created by Disney.
+He is not a real person and does not exist in the physical world.}]
 ```

 Another one using Bulgarian: